-If you feel you require more time to submit the work than an extension would normally allow, or the assessment in question has a static deadline eg, an exam or take home assessment released on a specific date, you should consider requesting a deferral.
-You must submit the deferral form and evidence in advance of the submission deadline or starting time of an exam.
-For more information visit lse.ac.uk/deferral
+If, having been granted an extension you feel you require more time to submit the assessment, your extension request was not approved, or the assessment in question has a static deadline such as an exam or online assessment released at a specific time/date, you should consider requesting a deferral.
+You must complete the online deferral form and submit evidence no later than 24 hours before the submission deadline or starting time of an exam.
+For more information visit Ise.ac.uk/deferral